-To initiate a review, the Principal Investigator (PI) submits electronically the research or training proposal to the RRC at firstname.lastname@example.org at least one month prior to the due date for the submission.
+To initiate a standard review, the Principal Investigator (PI) submits electronically the research or training proposal to the RRC at firstname.lastname@example.org at least one month prior to the due date for the submission.
 If the proposal is a revised application and a prior external review (summary statement) is available, a copy of the prior review must be included and the PI must highlight in the introduction and throughout the revised application the specific changes that have been made.

 A cover sheet for the application is available on this web page and must accompany the proposal.
 The cover sheet allows the PI to name competent potential reviewers.
 We ask that PI’s approach reviewers prior to submission to confirm their willingness to review.
 Three reviewers are selected by the Chair (David J. Kupfer, MD) or Co-Chairs (Daniel J. Buysse, MD and Judy L. Cameron, PhD) to evaluate a proposal.

 Reviewers are asked to return a substantive written critique to the RRC within 5 working days, using the appropriate rating form (also available on this web page).
 Reviewers may also discuss their concerns and suggestions directly with the PI as appropriate.
 After receiving the critiques, the PI will provide a written summary of his or her responses to the comments of the reviewers.
 The critiques and the PI’s response are then reviewed by the RRC.